 A favorite Buddhist myth says that when the baby Buddha was born, he took multiple steps in each of the cardinal directions.
 As he lifted each foot, a lotus flower bloomed.

 This inspired Thich Nhat Hanh to suggest a walking meditation where we visualize a lotus blooming under each foot as we walk.
 When we are anxious or agitated in any way, this can help us settle down.
 The focus or concentration that can result replaces our worry thoughts and we have a better chance at putting our worries into perspective.

 I know someone who was unable to practice sitting meditation due to her anxiety.
 She had a hallway in her home that was about fifteen steps long, and she began to practice this type of walking meditation there.
-It helped so much that when she moved, one of her criteria for the new house was along enough hall to practice lotus walking meditation!
+It helped so much that when she moved to another state, one of her criteria for the new house was a long enough hall to practice lotus walking meditation!

 Please enjoy planting virtual lotuses where you walk!